Trauma model of mental disorders: Recent approaches

 A 2005 meta-analysis of schizophrenia revealed that the prevalence of physical and sexual abuse in the histories of people diagnosed with psychotic disorders is very high and has been understudied.
 This literature review revealed prevalence rates of childhood sexual abuse in studies of people diagnosed with schizophrenia ranging from 45% to 65%.
-An analysis of the American National Comorbidity Study revealed that people who have endured three kinds of abuse (e.g., sexual, physical, bullying) are at an 18-fold higher risk of psychosis, whereas those experiencing five types are 193 times more likely to become psychotic.
+An analysis of the American National Comorbidity Study revealed that people who have endured three kinds of abuse (e.g., sexual, physical, and bullying) are at an 18-fold higher risk of psychosis.
+In contrast, those experiencing five types are 193 times more likely to become psychotic.
 A 2012 review article supported the hypothesis that current or recent trauma may affect an individual's assessment of the more distant past, changing the experience of the past and resulting in dissociative states.
 Several reviews of risk factors for common mental disorders have emphasised trauma.
-Such research has rejuvenated interest in this field, both from clinicians, researchers and service user organisations such as the Hearing Voices movement.
+Such research has rejuvenated interest in this field, from clinicians, researchers and service user organisations such as the Hearing Voices Movement.

 Psychiatrist Colin Ross calls his model the "trauma model of mental disorders" and emphasises that, unlike biological models, this addresses the literature on comorbidity of trauma with mental disorders.
-Ross describes the theoretical basis of his trauma model as common sense: "The problem faced by many patients is that they did not grow up in a reasonably healthy, normal family.
+Ross describes the theoretical basis of his trauma model: "The problem faced by many patients is that they did not grow up in a reasonably healthy, normal family.
 They grew up in an inconsistent, abusive and traumatic family.
-The very people to whom the child had to attach for survival were also abuse perpetrators and hurt him or her badly....
-The basic conflict, the deepest pain, and the deepest source of symptoms, is the fact that mom and dad's behavior hurts, did not fit together, and did not make sense."
+The very people to whom the child had to attach for survival were also abusers and hurt him or her badly...
+The basic conflict, the deepest pain, and the deepest source of symptoms, is the fact that mom and dad's behavior hurts, does not fit together, and does not make sense."